 - Executive Summary (1 page) - Background/Rationale (1 page): should include background and clearly defined hypothesis and/or rationale addressing why the proposed strategy is expected to be fruitful.
-This should also note the specific aims. - Work Plan (up to 5 pages): should include goals/specific aims, methods and project plan and should be organized in alignment with the milestones as outlined in the application.

-- Project Milestones: workplan should be separated into one-year intervals with specific milestones to be accomplished within that timeframe.
+This should also note the specific aims. - Work Plan (up to 5 pages): should include goals/specific aims, methods and project plan and should be organized in alignment with the milestones as outlined in the application. - Project Milestones: workplan should be separated into one-year intervals with specific milestones to be accomplished within that timeframe.
 Milestones should align with the overall project goals and be designed for easy progress evaluation and for clear determination on whether or not milestones have been met.
 For each milestone, indicate the relevant Project Aim.
-(No upload required) - Principal Investigator(s) and Key Personnel Curriculum Vitae or Biosketch (no more than 5 pages per person); there is no limit on the number of CVs to be included and applicants may wish to include other key members of the team for context to the reviewers of the team's expertise - Available Resources and Budget Justification (2 pages): - Expenses that will not be allowed under this award include: tuition for full degree programs, rent for laboratory/office space, construction or renovation costs, liability insurance, networking and communication fees, and any facilities fees and laboratory/supply costs not directly relevant to the project.
-If awarded, a full budget of planned expenses will be required. - Include a list of tools/models available (if appropriate, list critical tools and models to be used or needed in the course of the research).
+(No upload required) - Principal Investigator(s) and Key Personnel Curriculum Vitae or Biosketch (no more than 5 pages per person); there is no limit on the number of CVs to be included - Available Resources and Budget Justification (2 pages): - o Expenses that will not be allowed under this award include: tuition for full degree programs, rent for laboratory/office space, construction or renovation costs, liability insurance, networking and communication fees, and any facilities fees and laboratory/supply costs not directly relevant to the project.
+If awarded, a full budget of planned expenses will be required. - o Include a list of tools/models available (if appropriate, list critical tools and models to be used or needed in the course of the research).
 No indirect costs will be allowed.
 Budget should be broken down in 1-year increments and should align with project milestones. - Data Management and Sharing Plan (3 pages): we recommend using the provided amended NIH template.
 It is expected that data generated through this funding mechanism will include a robust plan for sharing data and an appropriate included budget to accommodate this plan.
 Data sharing is a key component of the application and will be considered in the review and evaluation.
 Information on timelines, feasibility, and the platform(s) and/or mechanisms of sharing should be included.
 Failure to share data appropriately may prevent investigators from being eligible for future funding.
-When data sharing may be limited, applicants must explain such limitations at the time of application.
-For any project that is using data and/or samples from an ongoing study, please include information on the approvals and/or use agreements the applicant(s) have for this data use and/or sample access.
-Please also add in specific requirements for sharing these data with the original study. - (If applicable) Recruitment Plan (1 page): Only for projects using human research participants. - Citations/References (1 page): Use the reference style that is most common in the major journal(s) - W9/W8 Documentation
+When data sharing may be limited, applicants must explain such limitations at the time of application. - Recruitment Plan (1 page): Only for projects using human research participants. - Citations/References (1 page): Use the reference style that is most common in the major journal(s) - Up to 3 letters of support (no more than 2 pages each) are allowed. - W9/W8 Documentation